Condition, Output-Based Condition

 The context node for the expression being built is highlighted in the schema tree in the pane at extreme left.
 You can enter the XPath expression directly in the text box, or you can double click an item (in any of the three panes) to insert that item.
-Nodes inserted from the schema tree in the left-hand pane are inserted relative to the context node (if the Absolute XPath check box is unchecked) or as an absolute expression starting from the document node (if the Absolute XPath check box is checked).
+Nodes inserted from the schema tree in the left-hand pane are inserted relative to the context node (if the Relative XPath check box is checked) or as an absolute expression starting from the document node (if the Relative XPath check box is unchecked).

 |4.||Click OK to finish inserting the condition.
 The condition is created with one branch, the test for which is the XPath expression you entered.|

 This command inserts an output based-condition at the cursor location or around the selected component.
 Each branch of the condition represents a single output (Authentic View, RTF, PDF, Word 2007, Text or HTML).
 To determine which branch represents which output, mouseover the branch tag or check the XPath expression of the selected branch (in the Properties sidebar, in the Condition Branch entry, click the Edit button).
 If the output-based condition was created at a cursor insertion point, all branches will be empty and content will have to be inserted for each branch.
 If the output-based condition was created around a component, each branch will contain that component.
 For more details about output-based conditions, see Output-Based Conditions.
 You can edit, move, and delete output-based conditions in the same way you would with a standard condition.

 To edit the XPath expression of a branch, select the branch in Design View.
 Then, in the Properties sidebar, select condition branch | when.
 Click the Edit button for the XPath item.
 This pops up the Edit XPath Expression dialog (screenshot above), in which you can edit the expression.
 Click OK when done.